SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 --------------------
 {: .anchor}

-Report analysis can be defined to exclude observation data using *quality flag filters*.
+Users may define *quality flag filters* to exclude observation data from reports.
+These filters allow users to entirely remove erroneous data and to conditionally remove data if an insufficient quantity of good data exists in a time period.
 Quality flag filters are defined by three fields:

 - *Quality Flags*: A list of quality flags (see [data validation](#data-validation)) to exclude.

-- *Discard Before Resample*: Whether or not observation values marked with these flags should be excluded before resampling is performed, or after resampling when resample threshold percentage is exceeded.
+- *Discard Before Resample*: True or False.
+  Indicates if observation values marked with these flags should be removed before resampling is performed.
+  Use True for filters designed to exclude erroneous observation data that should never be considered.
+  Use False for filters designed to exclude intervals that contain valid but undesirable data, such as the hours of sunrise/sunset or hours that are mostly clear.

 - *Resample Threshold Percentage*: The percentage of datapoints in a resampled interval that must be flagged to exclude the entire interval.

 ### Examples

-The following examples will utilize the CSV below to demonstrate the use of quality flag filters.
-Note that quality flags are converted to readable names here, but can be retrieved from the dashboard and API as the bitmasks documented in the [data validation](#data-validation) section.
+The following examples will use the CSV data below to demonstrate the use of quality flag filters.
+Note that quality flags are converted to readable names here, but are retrieved from the dashboard and API as the bitmasks documented in the [data validation](#data-validation) section.

 It is assumed that the observation will be resampled into one hour intervals.

 ```
-timestamp,value,quality flags
+timestamp,value,quality_flags
 2020-01-01 20:00:00+00:00,170,"USER FLAGGED"
 2020-01-01 20:15:00+00:00,270,"LIMITS EXCEEDED"
 2020-01-01 20:30:00+00:00,310,"USER FLAGGED"